Portfolio Managers' Quarterly

 Magnificent 7 is a term coined to represent seven leading companies including Alphabet, Amazon, Apple, Meta Platforms, Microsoft, NVIDIA, and Tesla.

-*Index returns are for illustrative purposes only and should not be construed as BTS model performance or performance achieved by any BTS client.
-More specifically, any reference to index returns during isolated or defined periods in time is for reference only and is not meant to imply index returns are indicative of actual returns achieved in client portfolios.
+*Index returns are for illustrative purposes only and should not be construed as BTS Fund performance or performance achieved by any BTS client.
+More specifically, any reference to index returns during isolated or defined periods in time is for reference only and is not meant to imply index returns are indicative of actual returns achieved in any BTS Fund.
 Investors cannot invest directly in an index, and index returns do not reflect management fees, custodial fees or brokerage commissions, which vary depending upon the custodian chosen.

 BTS Asset Management is affiliated with BTS Securities Corporation, member FINRA/SIPC.
 Securities are offered through BTS Securities Corporation and other FINRA member firms.
 Advisory services are offered through BTS Asset Management, Inc.